jcamins/biblionarrator/doc/install.md

     cd biblionarrator

-6) Install Biblionarrator's dependencies using npm
+7) Install Biblionarrator's dependencies using npm

     npm install

+8) Configure Biblionarrator with grunt

+    grunt

+   The above command will run all the unit tests, check the code for violations, and generate API documentation.
+If you do not want to do those three things in addition to the regular build, you can use:

+    grunt build

-7) Copy the configuration files in config/ with the extension .dist for your local configuration, and customize them for your particular
+8) Copy the configuration files in config/ with the extension .dist for your local configuration, and customize them for your particular
    needs:

    cp config/auth.js.dist config/auth.js
    [etc.]

-8) Start Biblionarrator
+9) Start Biblionarrator

     node bin/start.js

-9) Enjoy Biblionarrator
+10) Enjoy Biblionarrator